projection-engine/projection-engine/COMMIT_NOTES.md

-- Initializing terrain structure
-- Terrain worker
-- Terrain file type
-- Terrain editor and item on inspector
+- Terrain editor tab
+- Reworked depth prepass to support UVs and more data for picking ID
-- Terrain loader
+- Reworkeed PickerAPI
+- Added terrain tools options to viewport